JackBekket/Hellper/lib/embeddings/README_GENERATED.md

 The `common.go` file provides functions for getting a vector store from a database.
 The `load.go` file provides functions for loading documents into a vector store.
 The `query.go` file provides functions for querying a vector store.

 ## Code Explanation
-The `GetVectorStore` function in `common.go` takes `ai_url`, `api_token`, and `db_link` as parameters and returns a `vectorstores.VectorStore` and an error.
+The `GetVectorStore` function in `common.go` takes `baseURL`, `api_token`, and `dbLink` as parameters and returns a `vectorstores.VectorStore` and an error.
 The `LoadDocsToStore` function in `load.go` loads a slice of `schema.Document` objects into a `vectorstores.VectorStore` object.
 The `Rag` function in `query.go` takes in several parameters, including the AI URL, API token, question, number of results, and vector store, and returns the result and an error.